niamster/ChibiOS/demos/MIPS-PIC32MX795F512L-PIC32-MAXI-WEB/readme.txt

 The demo was built using the official MIPS toolchain(http://developer.mips.com/tools/compilers/bare-metal-toolchain/) and xc32 PIC32 toolchain.
-Any toolchain based on GCC and GNU userspace programs will work for the whole system however xc32 is still required to compile c-bits.xc to fill PIC32 config registers in a fancy way and provide plib(pic peripherals headers and sources).
+Any toolchain based on GCC and GNU userspace programs will work for the whole system however xc32 is still required to provide plib(pic peripherals headers and sources).
 This dependeny is nasty so it should be removed in the future.

 ** Notes **